The view from Baku: Is peace possible after another clash over Karabakh?

 Azerbaijani political scientist Ilgar Valizadeh told Al Jazeera that Azerbaijan’s approach has shifted from making proposals to dictating terms.

-In his view, ethnic Armenian separatists “must refrain from pursuing separatist tendencies going forward”.
+In his view, Armenian speakers in Karabakh “must refrain from pursuing separatist tendencies going forward”.

 “Any such instances will be met with immediate and stringent measures.
 People must adapt to this new reality, as citizens also bear responsibilities to the state,” he said.